Oracle Pushdown Automata, Nondeterministic Reducibilities, and the CFL Hierarchy over the Family of Context-Free

-We say that a language $L$ over alphabet $\Sigma$ is {\em many-one CFL-reducible} to another language $A$ over alphabet $\Gamma$ if there exists an $m$-reduction machine $M$ using $\Sigma$ and $\Gamma$ respectively as the input alphabet and the query alphabet such that, for every input $x\in\Sigma^*$, (1) along each computation path $p\in ACC_{M}(x)$, $M$ produces a valid query string $y_p\in\Gamma^*$ on the query tape and (2) $x\in L$ if and only if $y_p\in A$ for an appropriate computation path $p\in ACC_{M}(x)$.
-For simplicity, we also say that $M$ reduces (or $m$-reduces) $L$ to $A$.
-In other words, $L$ is many-one $\cfl$-reducible to $A$ if and only if there exists a multi-valued partial function $f\in\cflmv$ satisfying $L=\{x\mid f(x)\cap A\neq\setempty\}$.
-With the use of this new reducibility, we make the notation $\cfl_{m}^{A}$ denotes the family of all languages $L$ that are many-one $\cfl$-reducible to $A$, where the language $A$ is customarily called an {\em oracle}.
-Making an analogy with ``oracle Turing machine'' that functions as a mechanism of reducing languages to $A$, we want to use the term ``oracle npda'' to mean an npda that is equipped with an extra write-only output tape (called a {\em query tape}) besides a read-only input tape.
+We say that a language $L$ over alphabet $\Sigma$ is {\em many-one CFL-reducible} to another language $A$ over alphabet $\Theta$ if there exists an $m$-reduction npda $M$ using $\Sigma$ and $\Theta$ respectively as an input alphabet and a query alphabet such that, for every input $x\in\Sigma^*$, (1) $ACC_{M}(x)\neq\setempty$, (2) along each computation path $p\in ACC_{M}(x)$, $M$ produces a valid query string $y_p\in\Theta^*$ on the query tape, and (3) $x\in L$ if and only if $y_p\in A$ for an appropriate computation path $p\in ACC_{M}(x)$.
+In this case, we succinctly say that $M$ \emph{reduces} (or \emph{$m$-reduces}) $L$ to $A$.
+Occasionally, we also say that $M$ \emph{recognizes $L$ relative to} $A$.
 Given an oracle npda $M$ and an oracle $A$, the notation $L(M,A)$ (or $L(M^A)$) denotes the set of strings accepted by $M$ relative to $A$.
+By substituting a standard output tape for this query tape, $M$ can be seen as an npda outputting $y_p$ on its output tape; in other words, $M$ defines a multi-valued \emph{total} function in $\cflmvt$.
+Based on this formulation, we can rephrase the above definition as follows: $L$ is many-one $\cfl$-reducible to $A$ if and only if there exists a function $f\in\cflmvt$ satisfying $L=\{x\mid f(x)\cap A\neq\setempty\}$.
+With the use of this $m$-reducibility, we make the notation $\cfl_{m}^{A}$ (or $\cfl_{m}(A)$) denote the family of all languages $L$ that are many-one $\cfl$-reducible to $A$.
+Given a class of oracles, $\cfl_{m}^{\CC}$ (or $\cfl_{m}(\CC)$) denotes the union $\bigcup_{A\in\CC}\cfl_{m}^A$.